 After 10 years of freelancing and helping other freelancers get their careers moving, I’ve taken plenty of notes on the dos-and-don’ts of a solid start.

-I created this freelance writing beginner’s checklist to help you set yourself up for success—sans-paralyzing confusion.
+I created this freelance writing beginner’s checklist to help you set yourself up for success, without the paralyzing confusion.

 Remember!
 The goal is not to saddle yourself with to-dos and prerequisites to the point where you don’t make a move—but we’re not looking for shortcuts, either.
 Plenty of “gurus” will tell you it’s possible to win over jobs with novelty tactics, and those tricks may even work occasionally.

-But whyyy (as in, why the ****) would you aim for sometimes when you can aim for solid wins?
+But whyyy would you aim for sometimes when you can instead give yourself the best possible chance at succeeding?

 Our goal is to build a long-term freelance writing career.
 We’re aiming to generate a sustainable full-time income, not just get random gigs here and there.
 That means we need to lay a solid foundation from the very beginning.